 The RHI statewide housing system for health sciences students has allowed students to complete clinical rotations away from the main campus and immerse themselves in a rural or underserved community.
-The housing is open to all health sciences students, but in FY 2023, the housing was most frequently used by medical, pharmacy, physician assistant, physical therapy, and dental students.
-The typical length of stay for students utilizing housing is about four weeks.
+The housing is open to all health sciences students, but in FY 2024, the housing was most frequently used by medical, physician assistant, pharmacy, pathologist's assistant, and dental students.
+The typical length of stay for students utilizing housing is about 4 weeks.

-In FY 2023, 26 housing units located in 21 cities throughout West Virginia were utilized by students engaged in community-based clinical experiences.
+In FY2024, 24 housing units located in 21 cities throughout WV were utilized by students engaged in community-based clinical experiences.
 These units are primarily leased houses or apartments that are property managed by West Virginia University.
 Housing locations are identified based on demand for clinical rotations in certain geographic areas, as well as the ability to secure the appropriate type of rental property.
-The operating costs of the program are supported through the Commission's RHI funding and a \$150 per week fee paid by students utilizing the housing.
+The operating costs of the program are supported through the Commission's RHI funding, and a \$150/week fee paid by students utilizing the housing.
 Often, the cost of housing is covered by the student's institution.
-A total of 1,756 weeks were utilized across all housing unit locations in FY 2023.
+A total of 1,528 weeks were utilized across all housing unit locations in FY 2024.